-In Alabama, all power of attorney forms are durable by default.
+In Alabama, all power of attorney forms are durable by default, unless it’s specified that the form becomes invalid if the principal becomes incapacitated.

 Presumed Durable: Yes — durability presumed (§ 26-1A-104).